UrukuTelal/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+Accessibility has the same meaning as it does in the real world.
+Can someone with disabilities use the website?
+Although with websites it might also mean can different devices access it.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+1) make the site keyboard friendly
+2) make the content accessible across multiple devices
+3) describe images in detail
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is information that you reserve so that you can use and abuse it, it changes.
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? so you can make it modular, and not rewrite logic all the time
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array[num].keyName

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.